Skip to main content

 Keep an eye out for the following articles diving deeper into the next steps.

-Want to know more about open loop payment?
-On 25 April, join the free Webinar ‘Demystifying Contactless Open Loop Payment in Public Transport’.
+Want to know more about open-loop payment?
+On 25 April, join the free Webinar ‘Demystifying Contactless Open-Loop Payment in Public Transport’.
 Please register on the UITP website.